ZenGo-X/multi-party-ecdsa/README.md

 ### Setup

 1. We use shared state machine architecture (see [white city](https://github.com/KZen-networks/white-city)).
-The parameters `parties` and `threshold` can be configured by changing the file: `param`. a keygen will run with `parties` parties and signing will run with any subset of `threshold + 1` parties. `param` file should be located in the same path of the client software.
+The parameters `parties` and `threshold` can be configured by changing the file: `params.json`.
+A keygen will run with `parties` parties and signing will run with any subset of `threshold + 1` parties. `params.json` file should be located in the same path of the client software.

 2. Install [Rust](https://rustup.rs/).
 Run `cargo build --release --examples` (it will build into `/target/release/examples/`)